deartc/Quality-Project-Teresa-Hawkins/README.md

 [VerizonChurnReport.pdf](https://github.com/deartc/Quality-Project-Teresa-Hawkins/files/9611038/VerizonChurnReport.pdf)

+In general, there are three testing types

+Functional
+Non – Functional
+Maintenance

+Non-functional testing should increase usability, efficiency, maintainability, and portability of the product.
+Non functioning
 1. Black Box Testing - Form Input and Validation Verizon site  was checked for data input validity and what happens when there are invalid inputs